-- 147. If both the student and the course are eligible for support but the student is studying part-time then the college can still consider them for an award.
+- 144. If both the student and the course are eligible for support but the student is studying part-time then the college can still consider them for an award.
 Part-time students should not be considered for maintenance allowances.
 The award should still be means-tested.
-However, the means-test that should be used relates to the fee waiver grant.
+However, the means-test that should be used relates to the Fee Waiver policy.
 In addition, colleges should not take into account benefits covering the equivalent of a maintenance allowance when assessing for other elements of the bursary award.
-These awards must also meet the conditions set out in this policy for awards based on full-time attendance. - 148.
-The fee waiver grant policy for AY 2019-20 will include details on eligibility for a fee waiver grant.
+These awards must also meet the conditions set out in this policy for awards based on full-time attendance. - 145.
+SFC's Fee Waiver Policy for AY 2020-21 will include details on eligibility for fee waivers.
 It will be published alongside this policy, and is available on our website.